officelifehq/docs/docs/documentation/communicate/recent-ships.md

 ## Recent ships on the dashboard’s team page

-When an employee belongs to a team, he has access to a Team dashboard.
+When an employee belongs to a team, (s)he has access to a Team dashboard.
 On this dashboard, amongst other things, the employee can see the list of recent ship entries for this team.
 This list only shows the 3 latest entries.

 ![all the entries on dashboard team profile](./img/recent_ship_teams_dashboard.png)